Lyft crowdsources driver data to train its autonomous vehicle systems

 According to Lyft, every driver in the program gets a one-page disclosure detailing information about the camera and the data being collected.
 The camera isn’t linked to the driver in any way, as it’s forward-facing and doesn’t collect audio.

 Drawing data from Lyft’s network — in tandem with visual localization technology — also helps shed light on human driving patterns, the company says.
 Lyft tracks the trajectories of real-world drivers on its maps with “great accuracy,” enabling it to ensure, for example, that its autonomous vehicles maintain optimal lane locations.
 “Thanks to ride-sharing data, our [autonomous vehicle] motion planner does not need to use ad-hoc heuristics like following lane centers when deciding where to drive, which requires various exceptions to handle all possible corner cases,” the company explained in a blog post.

-“Instead, the planner can rely on the real-world information and … human driving experience that are naturally encoded in the ride-share trajectories … While common sense suggests that staying close to the center of the lane is the safest option, historical [ride-sharing] data proves that this assumption is not always true.
+“Instead, the planner can rely on the real-world information and … human driving experience that are naturally encoded in the ride-share trajectories,” the post continues.
+“While common sense suggests that staying close to the center of the lane is the safest option, historical [ride-sharing] data proves that this assumption is not always true.
 Human driving is much more nuanced due to local features in the road (like parked cars or potholes) and other facets, such as road design or road shape and visibility.”

 This approach led Lyft to adopt an autonomous systems design paradigm it calls “human-inspired” planning, which it first detailed in a press release last December.
 Lyft’s planning system uses ride-sharing data to learn things like how to slow down for cars performing high-speed merges, and it validates the safety and legality of planned behaviors before executing them, akin to Nvidia’s Safety Force Field and Intel subsidiary Mobileye’s Responsibility-Sensitive Safety.
-It also considers the notion of perceived safety, which refers to minimizing passengers’ and other drivers’ perceptions of being unsafe (like increasing the distance to a lead car or ensuring the autonomous car doesn’t get too close to a lane divider).
-It also considers comfort, like reducing speed turns that might induce nausea, and route efficiency.
+It also considers the notion of perceived safety, which refers to minimizing passengers’ and other drivers’ perceptions (like increasing the distance to a lead car or ensuring the autonomous car doesn’t get too close to a lane divider).
+It also considers passenger comfort — reducing speeds on curves that might induce nausea, for instance — and route efficiency.

-“Every day, trips are completed on our network that cover a wide variety of driving scenarios, ranging from pickups and drop-offs to situations that require immediate and critical thinking … But as autonomous vehicles (AVs) become a mainstream transportation option, the need to make such real-time assessments is no longer isolated to human drivers,” wrote Lyft in a blog post.
+“Every day, trips are completed on our network that cover a wide variety of driving scenarios, ranging from pickups and drop-offs to situations that require immediate and critical thinking … But as autonomous vehicles (AVs) become a mainstream transportation option, the need to make such real-time assessments is no longer isolated to human drivers,” wrote Lyft.
 “By leveraging [ride-hailing] data, Lyft is uniquely positioned to develop safe, efficient, and intuitive self-driving systems.”

 In some ways, Lyft’s approach is much like that of Tesla, which conducts driverless vehicle testing via simulation, test tracks, and public roads but also “shadow-tests” its cars’ capabilities by collecting billions of miles of data from hundreds of thousands of customer-owned vehicles “during normal driving operations.”
 Telsa’s Autopilot — the software layer running atop its custom chips — is effectively an advanced driver assistance system (ADAS) that taps machine learning algorithms and an array of cameras, ultrasonic sensors, and radars to perform self-parking, lane-centering, adaptive cruise control, highway lane-changing, and other feats.
 The company previously claimed that cars with Full Self-Driving Capability, a premium Autopilot package, will someday be ready for “automatic driving on city streets” and to “recognize and respond to traffic lights and stop signs.”